 A LITTLE HISTORY ON THE PALM SOCIETY & PALM SHOWS IN MIAMI

-This year (2021) the International Palm Society (IPS) celebrates its 66th anniversary.
+In 2022 the International Palm Society (IPS) celebrated its 67th anniversary.
 It is now a far-flung organization, with affiliate societies active around the world, but it was founded here in Florida.
 Dent Smith, an oil field worker turned investment house wizard, retired young to Daytona Beach, Florida, where, single-handedly, he created The Palm Society as a conduit for sharing his obsession with the stately plants.

 Another of the Palm Society’s early members, Lucita Wait, was longtime coeditor of the Fairchild Garden Bulletin alongside some notable writers such as Marjory Stoneman Douglas.
-Of the first 10 founding members of the Palm Society, the only one still living is Stanley Kiem (Deceased 2020), who for many years was superintendent of the Garden.
+Of the first 10 founding members of the Palm Society, the last one surviving was Stanley Kiem (1929-2020), who for many years was superintendent of the Garden.
 Not surprisingly, over time many palm enthusiasts have belonged to both the Society and the Garden.

 A movie theater parking lot was the site of the initial Palm Society sale in Miami in the mid-1970s.
 As interest in palms burgeoned, a better sale venue was warranted.
 Accordingly, in 1979 Fairchild Tropical Garden hosted the first Fall Show and Sale of the Palm Society, with plants arrayed on tables just outside the Nell Montgomery Garden House.
-The next year, more space and less sun was needed, and the event’s location within Fairchild Tropical Garden was moved to the Montgomery Palmetum, where it has been conducted ever since.
+The next year, more space and less sun was needed, and the event’s location within Fairchild Tropical Garden was moved to the Montgomery Palmetum.